Three marks of existence

 In Buddhism, the three marks of existence are three characteristics (Pali: tilakkhaṇa; Sanskrit: त्रिलक्षण trilakṣaṇa) of all existence and beings, namely anicca (impermanence), dukkha (commonly translated as "suffering" or "cause of suffering", "unsatisfactory", "unease"), (Note: The term is probably derived from duh-stha, "standing unstable".) and anattā (without a lasting essence).
 The concept of humans being subject to delusion about the three marks, this delusion resulting in suffering, and removal of that delusion resulting in the end of dukkha, is a central theme in the Buddhist Four Noble Truths, the last of which leads to the Noble Eightfold Path.

 Description

 There are different lists of the "marks of existence" found in the canons of the early Buddhist schools.

 Three marks

-In the Pali tradition of the Theravada school, the three marks are:
+In the Pali tradition of the Theravāda school, the three marks are: